ShubhamD32/Weather_Finder_React/README.md

 ## [Live Site](https://github.com)

-To initializa this application locally, please follow the below steps :
+To initialize this application locally, please follow the below steps :

 - Clone/Download this repository
 - Run `npm install` from the project directory to install the dependencies